Efficient heating and cooling choices

 4. 4.
 Receive your rebate

 Your contractor will complete a post installation application.
-Once your application is approved, you will receive your rebate.
+Once your post installation application is approved, your cheque should arrive by mail within 60 days.